 Below is a sample of Norwegian proverbs.
 They are from several Norwegian collections (see them the bottom of the page).

-Some proverbs offer sensible hints and a bit of humour by scanty means, as in "The king has to sit on the same as us (his bottom).
-[Br 104]."
-The proverb may help under-dogs against unbecoming servility.
+Many proverbs offer sensible hints and a bit of humour by scanty and often rather poetic means, as in "The king has to sit on the same as us (his bottom).
+(Br 104)."
+The proverb might help under-dogs against unbecoming servility.

 A burning light may go out, a sailing man may drown.